lemlac/mulem/docs/reference.md

 voidFn(): {} = ()
 ```

 We say that a void function returns nothing.
 Well, that's what an empty tuple is: *nothing*.
 So there isn't any issue here.
-Maybe in other languages there would be in an issue, but not in Mulang.
+This is one of Mulang's strengths.
+It's not afraid to make bold claims and go against the grain.
+This has a lot of potential in math and logic.

 ### Definition Blocks